josephaadams/config_activedirectory/README.md

 **1. Prepare Your Azure Environment**

 1. Create an Azure Account: Sign up for a free or paid Azure subscription if you don’t already have one.
-Please check my tutorial on how to create a VM on Microsoft Azure: https://github.com/josephaadams/azure-vmcreation
+Please check my tutorial on how to create a VM with a resource group on Microsoft Azure: https://github.com/josephaadams/azure-vmcreation

 2. Set Up a Resource Group: Navigate to the Azure portal and create a new resource group to manage your resources efficiently.